rameshmkumar/scraping_dynamic_loaded_data/README.md

 - Reduce scroll delays for faster execution
 - Set appropriate timeouts for your internet speed

-## Legal Note
+## Note

-This tool is for educational and personal use only.
-Ensure you comply with website terms of service and copyright laws.
+This was built for personal use to access content I had legitimate access to.
+Always respect website terms of service and copyright laws.

 ## Contributing